CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Provision-secondary-azure-region-infrastructure.md

 11. Use the same credentials as in step 6 to connect to the Remote Desktop App.

+     - Username : **demouser**

+     -Password : **Password.1!!**

-12. If you can connect to the VM using a private IP address, you've successfully set up inter-VM connectivity on your private network.
+12. Notice that you can connect to the VM using a private IP address which means you've successfully set up inter-VM connectivity on your private network.